-Of all the questions I get, the most commonly asked is can my half-ton pickup truck haul a hard-side truck camper with a bathroom.
-Most of the time I tell them, “no.” The reason is that most half-ton pickup trucks lack the requisite payload to haul a hard-side truck camper.
+Of all the questions I get, the most commonly asked is can my half-ton pickup truck haul a hard-side truck camper?
+Most of the time I tell them, no. The reason is that most half-ton pickup trucks lack the requisite payload to haul a hard-side truck camper.
 “Most” is the key word here.
 In 2015 Ford released an aluminum bodied, heavy-duty version of their popular F-150 pickup truck.
-This game changing half-ton pickup truck, featuring the coveted 3.5L Ecoboost gas engine, provides an impressive 2,799 pounds of payload.
-This lofty figure not only rivals the payload of many three-quarter-ton heavy-duty pickup trucks, but sometimes exceeds them.
+This game changing half-ton, crewcab pickup truck, featuring the coveted 3.5L Ecoboost gas engine, provides an impressive 2,799 pounds of payload.
+This lofty figure not only rivals the payload of many 3/4-ton pickup trucks, but sometimes exceeds them.
 Not only that, but the new F-150 comes with the upgraded suspension, tires, and brakes needed to haul a heavy load like a truck camper.
 The new F-150 design is so exquisite, and the truck is such a big seller, that it’s hard to see it being pushed off its lofty perch anytime soon.
+Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
+In this article, we rank the top 6 half-ton truck campers for 2015.

 1. Lance 650

 The new Lance 650 isn’t a “new” design, per se, it’s a copy of the classic 6-Pac D650 model of the 1970s, but what Lance offers in the 2016 update is pretty impressive.
 Not only does the Lance 650 provide a north-south queen bed and a full size wet bath with a sink, but it also features a large kitchen and a dinette long enough to sleep an adult.
 How is it possible to cram all of these features into such a “small” floorplan?
 Lance did it by placing the refrigerator in the cabover, an unusual location, but a location that works and works well.
-With standard equipment, the Lance 650 weighs just 1,639 pounds dry and 1,842 pounds wet.
-It has a floor length of 6 feet, 10 inches long and offers a spacious 6 feet, 9 inches of interior height.
+With standard equipment, the Lance 650 weighs just 1,700 pounds dry.
+It has a floor length of 6 feet 10 inches long and offers a spacious 6 feet 9 inches of interior height.
 The tank sizes are fairly generous, too, with 22 gallons fresh, 15 gallons grey, and 16 gallons black.
 Lance engineers elected to go with a tankless water heater for this camper.
 While you lose 6 gallons of fresh water going this route, you also eliminate 48 pounds of weight.
-The Lance 650 is versatile enough to fit on both regular short-bed (sans Ford’s longer 6 foot, 7.5 inch-long short-bed) and mini-short bed pickup trucks.
-The base MSRP is $19,857.
+The Lance 650 is versatile enough to fit on both regular short-bed (except Ford’s longer 6-foot 7.5-inch-long short-bed) and mini-short bed pickup trucks.
+A superb truck camper that provides everything you could want except for the excessive weight.
+The base MSRP is $23,738.

 2. Northstar Liberty

 Designed to fit on both short-bed and mini short-bed half-ton pickup trucks, and loaded with features, the Northstar Liberty is a real winner.
 According the company’s president, Rex Willet, the Liberty is basically a whittled down version of Northstar’s popular Arrow 8.5 model, but without the rear overhang.
-The Liberty floorplan features an L-shaped dinette forward, a large and spacious kitchen, a wet bath with a cassette toilet, and a north-south queen bed.
-This low profile camper, with 6 feet, 4 inches of headroom, provides a surprising amount of storage for a half-ton camper, including the capacity for two 5 gallon propane tanks and two AGM batteries.
-With a 20 gallon fresh water tank, a 13 gallon gray water tank, a 6 gallon water heater, and a removable 5 gallon cassette for the black water, the holding tanks are fairly large, too.
+The Liberty floorplan features an L-shaped dinette forward, a large and spacious kitchen, a wet bath with a Thetford cassette toilet, and a north-south queen size bed.
+This low profile camper, with 6 feet 4 inches of headroom, provides a surprising amount of storage for a half-ton camper, including the capacity for two 5 gallon propane tanks and two AGM batteries.
+With a 20-gallon fresh water tank, a 13-gallon gray water tank, a 6-gallon water heater, and a removable 5-gallon cassette for the black water, the holding tanks are fairly large, too.
 In an industry first, the Liberty can now be ordered with a flip-out top bunk that extends partially into the cabover.
 Even with all that the Liberty offers, the camper still weighs only 1,775 pounds dry and is a consistent top seller for the company.
+Easily one of the top 6 half-ton truck campers for 2015.
 Like all Northstar truck campers, the Liberty’s frame and walls are constructed entirely of wood.
 The extra insulation package and heated gray options are highly recommended.
-Base price, $21,575.
+Base price, $24,115.

 3. Camplite 6.8 by Livin Lite

 I didn’t think we’d really ever see another aluminum truck camper after Avion and Silver Streak quit making them over 45 years ago.
-Yet, Indiana based Livin Lite has filled that void nicely with their lineup of non-riveted aluminum truck campers.
+Yet, Indiana-based Livin Lite has filled that void nicely with their lineup of non-riveted, aluminum truck campers.
 The Camplite 6.8 is the company’s lightest and smallest offering.
-It weighs only 1,780 pounds dry, has a floor length of 6 feet, 6 inches, and provides 6 feet, 8 inches of headroom.
+It weighs only 2,026 pounds dry, has a floor length of 6 feet 6 inches, and provides 6 feet 8 inches of headroom.
 The Camplite 6.8 floor plan is similar to the Lance 650 except with the Camplite 6.8 you get a large wardrobe on the passenger side rear.
-While the fresh water capacity of the Camplite 6.8 is a bit meager with only a 13 gallon water tank and a 6 gallon water heater, the dual gray and black water waste tank is surprisingly large at 32 gallons.
+While the fresh water capacity of the Camplite 6.8 is a bit meager with only a 19-gallon water tank and a 6-gallon water heater, the dual gray and black water waste tank is surprisingly large at 27 gallons.
 One feature that I really like is the massive exterior storage compartment on the driver’s side.
 It’s simply the largest I’ve ever seen in a truck camper.
 The aluminum exterior of the Camplite 6.8 is spray painted in attractive colors with contrasting “swoosh” accents that match and compliment the colors of many trucks found in today’s market.
+Easily one of the top 6 half-ton truck campers for 2015.
 Of course, the big positive buying an aluminum truck camper is how durable it will be–a good portion of the aluminum Avion and Airstream travel trailers are still going strong after 60 years.
+Editor’s note: Even though Livin Lite has gone out of business, it will remain in our ranking system due to its long-lasting aluminum construction.

 The Adventurer 80RB is unique in that it’s the only camper on this list that fits on both short-bed and long-bed half-ton pickup trucks.
-While the holding tanks in the 80RB are fairly small with 15 gallons fresh, 6 gallons gray, and 6 gallons black, this low-profile camper has everything else you need to boondock comfortably, including a nicely equipped bathroom and a kitchen with a 4 cubic foot refrigerator.
-Perhaps the most striking aspect about this 1,757 pound camper is its attractive and roomy interior.
-The cherry cabinets with the fully radiused corners and the stainless steel appliances and accents reminds me of some of the Airstream travel trailers I’ve seen.
-The Adventurer 80RB dinette, which features a flip-out sofa that can be converted into a bed, is also very functional and modern.
-Like some of the other campers featured here, the standard battery box can only hold one battery, but a larger battery box that can hold two batteries can be ordered special from the factory.
-Obviously, the 8-foot floor length and center of gravity of the Adventurer 80RB precludes it from being mounted on a 5 feet, 5 inch mini short-bed truck.
+While the holding tanks in the 80RB are fairly small with 15 gallons fresh, 6 gallons gray, and 6 gallons black, this low-profile, wood-framed camper has everything else you need to boondock comfortably, including a nicely equipped wet bath and a kitchen with a 4-cubic foot refrigerator.
+Perhaps the most striking aspect about this 1,808 pound camper is its attractive and roomy interior.
+The cherry cabinets with the fully radiused corners and the stainless steel appliances and accents give the interior a modern, residential feel.
+We’re also fans of the Adventurer 80RB’s dinette, which features a flip-out sofa that can be converted into a full-length bed.
+However, there are some issues with the camper’s design and 8-foot floor length, the biggest being the ugly rear overhang when mounted on a short-bed truck.
+A rear wrap with side storage boxes would solve the problem with the looks and increase the storage capacity of the camper, but unfortunately, the company doesn’t offer side storage boxes as an option.
+One of the top 6 half-ton truck campers for 2015.
+Obviously, the 8-foot floor length and center of gravity of the Adventurer 80RB precludes it from being mounted on a 5-foot 5-inch mini short-bed truck.
+The MSRP for the Adventurer 80RB is only $19,208.

 Interested in a pop-up truck camper for your half-ton truck instead?
-Then you’ll want to check out our top seven pop-up truck campers here.
+Then you’ll want to check out our top eight pop-up truck campers here.